Harry Potter and the Deathly Hallows: Part 2

 What's the story?

-When we last saw Harry (Daniel Radcliffe), Ron (Rupert Grint), and Hermione (Emma Watson), they were convalescing at Shell Cottage after Dobby died rescuing them from certain death at Malfoy Manor.
-In HARRY POTTER AND THE DEATHLY HALLOWS, PART 2, Harry enlists injured goblin Griphook (Warwick Davis) to help them break into Bellatrix Lestrange's (Helena Bonham Carter) vault at Gringotts in search of more missing horcruxes.
+HARRY POTTER AND THE DEATHLY HALLOWS, PART 2 begins when we last saw Harry (Daniel Radcliffe), Ron (Rupert Grint), and Hermione (Emma Watson), convalescing at Shell Cottage after Dobby died rescuing them from certain death at Malfoy Manor.
+Harry enlists injured goblin Griphook (Warwick Davis) to help them break into Bellatrix Lestrange's (Helena Bonham Carter) vault at Gringotts in search of more missing horcruxes.
 But after a death-defying escape, Harry realizes that they must return to Hogwarts to find the final items they seek.
 With aid from Abeforth Dumbledore (Ciarán Hinds) and Neville Longbottom (Matthew Lewis), who's assembled all of their friends, the central trio goes back to a Death Eater-run Hogwarts, now led by Headmaster Severus Snape (Alan Rickman).
 Voldemort (Ralph Fiennes) declares all-out war on Harry, whom he's desperate to kill before Harry can destroy all of the remaining horcruxes and render him mortal again.
 Thus begins the climactic Battle of Hogwarts, in which Harry makes life-changing discoveries, while his friends take up wands to help him save the wizarding world.